aalin/resources/README.md

 Plugins are used to resolve paths, load files, resolve imports and transform source code.

-`Vandalay::Compiler#compile` returns a hash of `Vandalay::ResourceInfo`
+`Vandelay::Compiler#compile` returns a hash of `Vandelay::ResourceInfo`
-which can be marshaled, and later unmarshaled into `Vandalay::Runtime` to run the same code later without having to transform everything again.
+which can be marshaled, and later unmarshaled into `Vandelay::Runtime` to run the same code later without having to transform everything again.

 Inspired by [ES-modules](https://tc39.es/ecma262/#sec-modules) and